mickaelawaniwan/mickaelawaniwan.github.io/README.md

 ( On your terminal run 'json-serve —watch homeText.json' )
 2. Then, on a new terminal run the actual project (npm run start)

+Disclaimer:
+Was not able to export the icons and images from Zeplin(no option to export), thus design is not completely accurate as per Zeplin.
+Was only able to create 5 sections from the landing page :(